encode/rest-framework-tutorial/docs/azure/1-vscode.md

 **Setup**

 We´ll add some code here to demonstrate VS Code in action.
-If you want to follow-along checkout the `vscode-begin` tag:
+If you want to follow-along checkout the `azure-begin` tag:

-    $ git checkout
+    $ git checkout azure-begin

 When you´ve finished remember to discard your changes and switch back to `master`: